nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 2c.
 The task at given index has the tag already.

-    * 2c1.
-ModuleBook 3.5 shows a message saying the task already has a tag.

    Use case resumes at step 2.

 **Use case 07: Search a task**